Teeing it Up in ‘23

 We begin by understanding our clients’ ideal membership of the future and the needs/requirements of the employees who serve their members.
 This sets us apart.
 While the process takes somewhat longer, the benefits to our clients are unmistakable.
 After all, you’re in it for the long haul so fully analyzing and validating our recommendations ensures that we’ll be around for the long haul as well.

-Corey A. Waite is the leading commercial real estate advisor to the credit union industry.
-As Founder and CEO of Rubicon Concierge Real Estate Services, Corey works directly with senior Credit Union leadership to deliver strategic plans and transactional services focused on headquarters and branch locations alike.
-With a clear understanding of the unique mission and challenges of the Credit Union industry, Rubicon’s expertise and service is truly unique and value-added.
-You can reach the Rubicon Team at +1 (213) 462-2810.
+Corey A. Waite is a leading commercial real estate advisor to the financial services industry.
+As Founder and CEO of Rubicon Concierge Real Estate Services, Corey works directly with senior executives coast-to-coast to deliver strategic plans and transactional services focused on optimizing the needs of employees, clients and members.

 Flexibility as Fact